 The Republican presidential candidates seem to have missed the memo from their Congressional colleagues.
 Ted Cruz called climate change,“the perfect pseudoscientific theory for a big-government politician who wants more power.”

 If you look at the science, it’s hard not to be depressed.
-We ponder if we’ve already passed irreversible climatic thresholds, but we haven’t hit a tipping point in our political will to create a livable future.
+We ponder if we’ve already passed irreversible climatic thresholds, but we haven’t hit a tipping point in our political system.
 Indeed Pope Francis said we were at “the limits of suicide” in advance of the COP21.

-We keep doing the work to create a system change because we are close to the shift.
-In fact, as the shift is already happening, the voices for the status quo get louder.
+We keep doing the work to create a system change, because we are close to the shift.
+In fact, as the shift occurs, the voices for the status quo get louder.